senecalalexis-star/restaurant-customer-segmentation/README.md

 ###2.
 The Findings
 **Key Insights:**
-Identified that **41% of customers** (generating **44% of total revenue**) are under-monetized.
-Developing a targeted upsell strategy for these specific groups is projected to drive a **6.6% total revenue increase**.
+Identified that **49% of customers** (generating **33% of total revenue**) are under-monetized.
+Developing a targeted upsell strategy for these specific groups is projected to drive a **4% total revenue increase**.

-Generating **12% of total sales** in a concentrated 4-week window, Group 3 acts as a **'hidden gold mine.'** The combination of high upsell potential (spending variance) and a medium appetizer-to-main ratio makes them the primary target for revenue optimization.
+Generating **15% of total sales** in a concentrated 4-week window, Group 3 acts as a **'hidden gold mine.'** Despite the low spend variance, this concentration makes the upselling strategy very efficient.

 ![Upsell Potential by Customer Group](visuals/Upsell%20Potential%20by%20Customer%20Group.jpg)

 *(Fig 1: Dumbbell graph showing upsell potential by customer group)*

 ##Recommendations
-1.Focus on the "Moveable Middle": Redirect sales efforts to **Groups 2 & 3**.
-Data shows Group 1 has low spending elasticity, while Group 4 is already maximized.

-2.Target the Peak Window: Deploy experienced staff to **Group 3** sections specifically during Weeks **ISO 29–33** to capture the season's highest volume period.

-3.Operationalize the Data: Use the attached **Rapid Identification Guide** to help servers visually identify segments in real-time and apply the matching upselling protocol.
+**GROUP 1 :** capitalize on high elasticity by increasing service rounds to upsell premium beverages and convert appetizers into full meals.
+**Group 2 : ** Unlock value in this large segment by pushing 'shareable' upgrades—converting single drinks to pitchers and appetizers to communal main courses.
+**Group 3 : ** Leverage sharing behavior for consistent small gains, while maximizing the specific revenue surge available by increasing staff during Weeks 29–33.
+**Group 4 : ** Maximize high spending potential through confident, proactive upselling—increasing service rounds to drive drink volume and convert appetizers into full meals.

 ---
 *View the code in the `/code` folder